Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description explicitly states 'Look up CISA KEV full record for a CVE', uses a specific verb and resource, and differentiates from siblings like cve_lookup.
+Description clearly states 'Look up CISA KEV full record for a CVE' with specific verb and resource, and distinguishes from siblings like cve_lookup and cve_search by specifying KEV vs non-KEV.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.